louabill/ado-mode/README.md

 The `ado-mode` is a major [editing] mode for Emacs which allows truly good editing of Stata, namely `do`, `ado`, `sthlp`, `smcl`, and `mata` files.
 Here is a [screenshot](docs4github/ado_highlighting.png) to see what the highlighting does.
 The mode also handles indentation, date stamps, and includes templates for writing help files, project do-files and the like.

-Emacs versions 25 and 24.1 are supported.
+Emacs versions 25.3 down to 24.1 are supported.

 Here is the [change log](changes.md) which says what is new.

-The current version is **1.15.1.5**, which is made for Stata 15.1.
-It works just fine with earlier versions of Stata, but it will highlight commands as though you were using Stata 15.1.
+The current version is **1.16.0.0**, which is made for Stata 16.0.
+It works just fine with earlier versions of Stata, but it will highlight commands as though you were using Stata 16.0.

 Here are the things which make life easier when using the `ado-mode`.
 Features include